Temple (Latter Day Saints): History

 New conflicts arose that led to Smith being killed, along with his brother Hyrum, at Carthage Jail on June 27, 1844.
 The Nauvoo Temple stood only half finished.
 Eventually, this temple was finished and dedicated.
 Some temple ordinances were performed before most of the Latter Day Saints followed Brigham Young west across the Mississippi River.

 Smith's death resulted in a succession crisis which divided the movement into different sects.
 The concept of temple worship evolved separately in many of these sects and until the 1990s only the sects claiming a succession through Brigham Young continued to build new temples.
 In April 1990, the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church) began to construct the Independence Temple, which was dedicated in 1994.
-The RLDS Church—now called the Community of Christ—owns the Kirtland Temple, which is used for worship services and special events but also open to visitors, including various Latter Day Saint denominations interested in the building's historical significance.
+The RLDS Church—now called the Community of Christ—owned the Kirtland Temple from 1901 to 2024, which it used for worship services and special events but also open to visitors, including various Latter Day Saint denominations interested in the building's historical significance.

+In the late 1880s and in 1890, a desire to continue the ordinance work in temples was a significant consideration preceding Wilford Woodruff's decision (announced in his Manifesto of September 1890) that the Church of Jesus Christ of Latter-day Saints would discontinue its practice of polygamy.
+In 1887 the US Congress passed the Edmunds–Tucker Act, which disincorporated the church and directed federal officials to begin seizing its assets, potentially including its temples.
+After a conversation with Woodruff, Logan Temple president Marriner W. Merrill stated that the contemplated public announcement prohibiting additional polygamist unions was "the only way to retain the possession of our temples and continue the ordinance work for the living and dead which was considered of more importance than continuing the practice of plural marriage for the present."